Oklahoma Diminished Value Claims

 Brennen v.
 Aston, 2003 OK 91, 84 P.3d 99 (Okla.
 Sup.
 Ct.)

-The Oklahoma Supreme Court held that damages for injury to personal property are not limited to the cost of repairs where repairs fail to restore the property to its condition prior to the damage.
-When a repaired item remains worth less than it was before the loss, the proper measure of damages includes both the reasonable cost of repairs and the remaining loss in value.
+The Oklahoma Supreme Court held that damages for injury to personal property aren't capped at repair costs when those repairs fail to bring the property back to its pre-damage condition.
+When a repaired item is still worth less than before, the proper award covers both the repair cost and whatever loss in value remains.

 Below are answers to common questions about Oklahoma diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.